2 cars were racing at 92 mph through busy Gwinnett intersection, police say. Now, 1 driver is dead

-GWINNETT COUNTY, Ga. — Police said a street racer is facing homicide charges in a deadly crash that left one person dead and another hurt.
+GWINNETT COUNTY, Ga. — Police say a street racer is facing homicide charges in a deadly crash that left one person dead and another hurt.

-Other instances of street racing like this one have been an issue Channel 2 Action News has been covering for years.

-Channel 2′s Gwinnett County Bureau Chief Matt Johnson was on Sugarloaf Parkway Tuesday, where the deadly race happened in the middle of the day on June 13.
+Channel 2 Action News was on Sugarloaf Parkway Tuesday, where the deadly race happened in the middle of the day on June 13.

 Phillip Brooks, 28, died at the scene.
 Police said Ramirez was racing Brooks’ car.
 The 73-year-old man, who was in a third car, was not injured.